open-cluster-management-io/community/README.md

 ### Community meetings

-The community meets on a bi-weekly cadence on Thursday at 01:00 UTC.
+The community meets on a bi-weekly cadence on Friday at 01:00 UTC.

 Meeting Agenda and Topics can be found here: https://github.com/open-cluster-management-io/community/projects/1.